alonsoir/kafkaStreaming/README.md

 	A recurrent problem happened when i tried to go to any declaration, imports missing.
 	The way to solve it is to change name variable in build.sbt file.
 	There were a name different from the name project, Chapter9.
 It MUST be the same that name project.

+	There is a branch with kafka-streams samples, chapter-3, but it cannot be merged into master or develop branch due to an incompatibility between kafka-streams and apache spark.
+Spark uses jackson-core-2.6.7.1 and kafka-streams use 2.9.8.
+You can compile it but it will crash at runtime.

 # LINKS